Matrycks/SalonDemoAPI/README.md

 # SalonDemoAPI
-An API for the Salon Demo.
+A very basic API implementation for the Salon Demo.

+This includes CRUD ability for Users, Carts & CartItems.